Wesfarmers Arts Young Artists

 She has performed regularly with Opera Australia, all the state opera companies and the major Australian symphony orchestras and festivals.
 Emma is currently the Head of Classical Voice at West Australian Academy of Performing Arts (WAAPA) and brings to the Young Artist program a wealth of experience and passion for the art form.

-West Australian Opera congratulates Wesfarmers Arts Young Artists Chelsea Burns, Brianna Louwen, Chelsea Kluga, Matthew Dixon, Lachlann Lawton, Adrian Soares and Leanne Puttick.
+West Australian Opera congratulates the Wesfarmers Arts Young Artists Chelsea Burns, Brianna Louwen, Chelsea Kluga, Matthew Dixon, Lachlann Lawton, Adrian Soares and Leanne Puttick.